 Silent Pool is near Albury, an atmospheric and peaceful place at any time of the year.
 The lovely Silent Pool was where the mysterious disappearance of Agatha Christie took place in 1926.
 Following a marital row, the famous novelist wrote to the Deputy Chief Constable in Surrey claiming her life was in danger.
 Her abandoned car was found, but she was discovered later, safe and sound, in the Swan Hotel in Harrogate.

-Unexpectedly, an extensive gunpowder factory was once situated in the village of Chilworth, in the valley of the River Tillingbourne.
+An extensive gunpowder factory was once situated in the village of Chilworth, in the valley of the River Tillingbourne.
 The gunpowder estate was established here in 1625 by the East India Company.
 Today, it is a very interesting English Heritage Scheduled Monument and well worth a visit.

 Witley Park was once home to a manor house that had many royal connections, but only in the 19th century did it gain notoriety.
 Then owner, James Whitaker Wright, developed it into a 32-bedroom mansion with three artificial lakes and a spectacular underwater ball- room.
 Although the house burned down in 1952, the abandoned ballroom survives.